el0ny/Team4/README.md

 Use mouse wheel to zoom and right mouse to drag the map.
 You can select points and posts on the map to see their information.
-Now you can click on the space button to initiate next game turn.
+You can click on the space button to initiate next game turn.